 When I first began my ESL career teaching in South Korea, I taught total beginners.
 It was like I got thrown into the deep end of the pool and I could barely tread water.
-10 years later, with a whole lot more experience under my belt, total beginners don’t intimidate me like they used to and in some ways, I even like them better than advanced students.
-It’s easier to teach someone numbers and colours than the subtle differences between all the future tenses.
+10 years later, with a whole lot more experience under my belt, total beginners don’t intimidate me like they used to.

 Anyway, if you’re in the same boat I was when I first started teaching, check out my Top 10 ESL Activities for Total Beginners.
 They’ll make your lesson planning easy, guaranteed.
 Click the links in the brief descriptions for a lot more detail about each individual activity or game.
-There are also lots of tips for how you can use them in your classes.
+There are also lots of tips for how you can use them in your ESL classes for beginners.

 #1: Picture Prompt